 Jarvis’ owner, Debbie Thomson said “when he’s a fully grown Retriever it will be a good test for any dog friendly business to see how dog-friendly they actually are.
 It’s all very well being able to accommodate a smaller dog, but a 40kg golden retriever is a different matter!
 Gaining insight can help locals and people coming to the area choose where they go to spend their time and money with their dogs.

 The Ambassadogs will be working with members of the Angus Tourism Cooperative to create a better online profile of the dog-friendly businesses and places within Angus through their social media channels.
-ATC member Vicky Gunn from Millies Pet Services in Carnoustie said “We’ve had a fantastic response to the campaign so far, with our Dog Friendly Angus facebook group growing to include nearly 2000 members; all eager to learn more about the places and experiences they can enjoy with their ‘furiends’.
+ATC member Vicky Gunn from Millies Pet Services in Carnoustie said “We’ve had a fantastic response to the campaign so far, with our Dog Friendly Angus facebook group growing to include over 3400 members; all eager to learn more about the places and experiences they can enjoy with their ‘furiends’.
 We are all looking forward to having a fun filled year with our Ambassadogs and our members.”